Family & Kids

 Take a Ride

-An easy journey by car, bus, bike-or boat-from any part of the city, Granville Island is a-buzz with activity.
-Take in live free entertainment in the waterfront courtyard.
-Sample freshly made fudge or warm donuts in the Public Market.
+In 1979, Granville Island was redeveloped from what used to be an industrial wasteland under the Granville Bridge, into an island of treasures that is a must on any family's list.
+A 10-minute drive from most downtown hotels, and an easy journey by bus, bike or boat from any part of the city, Granville Island is a-buzz with activity.
+Take in free live entertainment in the waterfront courtyard.
+Sample freshly made fudge or warm doughnuts in the Public Market.
 Wander along beside the houseboats, or chat with authentic fisherfolk.

-Vancouver's green heart is a magnificent 1000 acres, almost all of it dense West Coast forest.
+Vancouver's green heart is a magnificent 400 hectares (1,000 acres), with much of it dense West Coast forest.
 Marked trails let families roam through the "jungle" of giant trees.
 Beaches offer a close up look at all kinds of boats.
 A playground with a vintage fire engine, a pool and water slides make this one of the city's great escapes.

 Magic in Vanier Park

-Just east of Kits Beach and a hop, skip and a jump from downtown or Granville Island are a whole slew of fabulous places that whisk kids into the past-and into space.
+Just east of Kits Beach and a hop, skip and a jump from downtown or Granville Island are a whole slew of fabulous attractions that whisk kids into the past-and into space.
 Views are gorgeous from this beautiful green park which, every summer, plays host to the Bard on the Beach Shakespeare Festival.
-By the way, if you want to go fly a kite, this is the place in town to do it.
+Side note: if you want to go fly a kite, this is the place in town to do it.

 Fifteen minutes, by SeaBus or car, and you're into the mountains where you'll discover the city's wilder side.